sa20b048/puckmote/README.md

 My TV remote [ran out of batteries](https://twitter.com/benjaminbenben/status/1328756121897742336).

-## Espruino Board Puck.js
+## Getting Started
-**Detailed steps for uploading the Puck.js script to your Puck device** Follow the link to the espruino web based IDE make sure to use Google Chrome,
+Visit https://www.espruino.com/ide/ upload Puck.js to the IDE.
+Press the Chip Icon where it says RAM which should send the Puck.js file to the Puck then disconnect the Puck and you are set.